fishing Dartmouth sea angling Devon uk charter boat shore plaice turbot bass river dart

 Many anglers will not drop a line into the water when in pursuit of Plaice, without festooning the hook trace with all manner of beads, spoons, sequins and rattlers.

-I sometimes use such attractors.
+I often use such attractors.
 I believe that when the water is at all coloured, their flash can excite the fish, which as you have already learned are fierce predatory ambush hunters, teasing them into a frenzy.

-Two years ago, I fished the Dartmouth Plaice Festival from a charter boat.
+Several years ago, I fished the Dartmouth Plaice Festival from a charter boat.
 One of the guys had beads, interspaced with red sequins just above his hook.
 He caught about 3 fish to every one of the other anglers.
 He joked that he would sell us red sequins at £5 each.
 At least I think he was joking?

 Just as a silly aside, I went shopping with my Daughter in a store in Reading.
 I was attracted to the wide variety, shapes and colours of sequins and beads on sale in a material shop where she was browsing.
 I selected several packs as they were far less expensive and identical to those sold in tackle stores.
 When I went to pay, the assistant enquired why, as a man, I wanted them?
 Before I could say a word, my Wife, who was also with us, blurted out, "Oh, he's a cross dresser."
 My Daughter looked shocked at this sudden revelation and the assistant moved one pace further away from me!
 I paid and quickly left.